Differences Between a Virtual and Physical Fair Setup

 Dates and Times

-- Start Time & End Time (virtual fairs cannot exceed 6 hours - you will receive an error message if you select more than 6 hours)
+- Start Time & End Time (click the calendar icon to the right of the box to choose.
+Virtual fairs cannot exceed 6 hours - you'll receive an error message if you select more than 6 hours)

 - Tip: we recommend a 3 hour fair!